 Finds a node with a given key.
 If it does not exist, a new one is created.

-It is strongly recommended to use HASH_GIVE_INIT_DATA
+It is strongly recommended to use HASH_GIVE_INIT_DATA.

-This one is enabled by the HASH_WANT_LOOKUP
+This one is enabled by the HASH_WANT_LOOKUP macro.

-The new_item argument is available only if HASH_LOOKUP_DETECT_NEW
+The new_item argument is available only if HASH_LOOKUP_DETECT_NEW was given.

 static int HASH_PREFIX(delete)(TAC HASH_KEY_DECL);